GinaSierra/Lidar_Obstacle_Detection/README.md

    ./environment
    ```

    This should install the latest version of PCL.
-You should be able to do all the classroom exercises and project with this setup.

 ### MAC